KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 ##### AWS Storage Gateway

 - Bridge between on-premise data and cloud data in S3
-- Hybrid storage ser vice to allow on-premises to seamlessly use the AWS Cloud
+- Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
 - Use cases: disaster recovery, backup & restore, tiered storage
 - Types of Storage Gateway:
   - File Gateway